 “My Dear!” she guffaws, “I have had more than I could count!
 For years, my fears defined me, kept me in my place – consumed me to such an extent that I was stuck in neutral.
 Oh, yes, Shaun, fear and I have known each other very well over the years!”

 For as long as I can remember, Liz has always been a high achiever.
 She was in the top academic levels at our local junior and senior high schools in Wellesley, Massachusetts; she excelled in college, and eventually became a revered elementary school teacher who was beloved by both the children and the parents of the Stratham, New Hampshire public school system.
 Liz’s enduring esprit de corps is such that she essentially organized the last two reunions our high school class has had.
 Her passion for reading, music, and travel has long appealed to her sense of creativity.
-When she scolded me for not taking a vacation outside of New England for more than a decade, Liz bellowed, “I have known you for almost fifty years, Shaun!
+When she scolded me for not taking a vacation outside of New England for more than a decade, Liz bellowed, “I have known you for five decades, Shaun!
 It’s time for you to live life for the moment because everything else is, at most, an uncertainty!”

 When I remind her that she and I are in the giving business as teachers, Liz scolds me.
 “You need to start giving to yourself as well!
 However, it shouldn’t be some kind of temporary piece of cake, but something that will open your eyes beyond your little classroom!”